mcskinner/rust-rt/src/README.md

 I didn't realize there was an `ndarray::arr2` I could have used until I was halfway through.
 There's even a [cookbook for linear algebra](https://rust-lang-nursery.github.io/rust-cookbook/science/mathematics/linear_algebra.html) that uses it to cover what I've been doing the harder way.

 I'll continue with my by-hand implementation, but will consider refactoring later.

+# Chapter 4

+### Where to put the transformations feature

+I think it makes the most sense to put these on the Matrix object itself.

+The case for a new file is that these aren't things a matrix does, but rather a use of a matrix to do something.

+But in practice it'll be nice to have everything in one place.